5 Things You Didn't Know About Me

 - I could eat avocado on almost anything & I make a mean guacamole!

 Summer Sanders loves living an imperfect life and the balancing act of athletics, carpool, and being in front of the camera.
 Mom to Skye (7) and Spider (5), this 1992 Olympic Champion says motherhood is her biggest accomplishment.
-Known for her roles as host and co-host of shows such as "NBA Inside Stuff" and Nickelodeon's "Figure It Out", she is currently filming new projects with her production company Black Line Media.
-Sanders is also a health and fitness advocate, producing articles, tips and workouts for various magazines; she is an active Right to Play Ambassador.
+Known for her roles as host and co-host of shows such as "NBA Inside Stuff" and Nickelodeon's "Figure It Out", she is currently filming new projects with her production company Black Line Media and heading to Sochi to work with NBCOlympics.com coving the WInter Games.

 In her two years at Stanford University, Sanders compiled six individual NCAA titles and four relay championships, earned back-to-back NCAA Swimmer of the Year awards, and propelled Stanford to the 1992 National Championship.
 At the 1992 Olympic Games in Barcelona, Sanders emerged as the most decorated U.S. swimmer, winning four medals – two gold, a silver, and a bronze.